Sylius/PlusInformationCenter/UPGRADE.md

    ```

 1. The `Sylius\Plus\Entity\AdminUserTrait` has been removed, use `Sylius\Plus\ChannelAdmin\Domain\Model\AdminChannelAwareTrait`, `Sylius\Plus\Rbac\Domain\Model\ToggleablePermissionCheckerTrait`, `Sylius\Plus\Rbac\Domain\Model\RoleableTrait` and `Sylius\Plus\Entity\LastLoginIpAwareTrait` instead

 1. The `Sylius\Plus\Entity\AdminUserInterface` has been removed, use `Sylius\Plus\Rbac\Domain\Model\AdminUserInterface`, `Sylius\Component\Channel\Model\ChannelAwareInterface` and `Sylius\Plus\Entity\LastLoginIpAwareInterface` instead

+1. The `Sylius\Plus\ChannelAdmin\Application\Checker\ResourceChannelChecker` has been refactored to take in constructor
+   list of checkers tagged by `sylius_plus.channel_admin.resource_channel_checker` and use them to check the given resource
+   instead of doing it in its content.

+1. The `Sylius\Plus\ChannelAdmin\Application\Checker\ResourceChannelEnabilibityChecker` has been refactored to take
+   in constructor `sylius_plus.channel_admin.restricted_resources` parameter instead of using hardcoded list of resources in its content.

 # UPGRADE FROM 1.0.0-ALPHA.4 to 1.0.0-ALPHA.5